annennenne/causalDisco/README.md

 #### Tetrad issues

 `Tetrad` v7.6.9 might fix some of these issues?
+Confirmed same issue on v7.6.7 and v7.6.9.

 - `Tetrad` does not use tier knowledge correctly yet.
 If giving tier knowledge it still returns undirected edges between tiers (see [unit